blockdeep/libro/src/medium/Remove_Deprecated_Storage_Getters.md

 ## Description

-The `#[pallet::getter]` attribute in Substrate is deprecated and may lead to compatibility issues in future framework versions.
-Using direct access methods or new approaches for storage access helps maintain compatibility and aligns with current best practices.
+The `#[pallet::getter]` attribute in Substrate is deprecated, and its continued use may lead to compatibility issues with future framework updates.
+Adopting modern approaches for storage access ensures compatibility with evolving standards.
+By transitioning away from deprecated getters, developers can maintain cleaner, more forward-compatible code while leveraging direct storage access or custom getter methods tailored to their needs.

 ## What should be avoided